-Note: if your MPL has expired, or you have already used your certificate to apply for a planning permit, you cannot apply to us for a revision of the original MPL certificate.
+Note: If your MPL has expired or you have already used your certificate to apply for a planning permit, you cannot apply to us to revise the original MPL certificate.
 You must reapply for a new certificate and pay the MPL again.

 Gather required information

-The following information is needed to complete the Application for Metropolitan Planning Levy (MPL) Certificate, which must be accessed, completed and submitted online:
+The following information is needed to complete the Application for a Metropolitan Planning Levy (MPL) Certificate, which must be completed and submitted online:

-Note: please ensure that your email address is correct as we will send your MPL certificate to the email address you provide in your application.
+Please ensure that your email address is correct as we send your MPL certificate to the email address in your application.

 Submit your application

-Before you submit your application, you must declare that the information you have given is true and complete.
+Before you submit your application, you must declare that the information you have provided is true and complete.

-After you have submitted your online application, we will send you an email that asks you to click on a link to verify the email address you provided in your application.
-To protect your privacy, you must complete this step so that we can email your MPL certificate to you.
+After you have submitted your online application, we will send you an email asking you to click on a link to verify the email address you provided in your application.
+To protect your privacy, you must complete this step.

-Next, you must pay the levy and obtain an MPL certificate from us before you can lodge your planning permit for the proposed development.
+Once you pay the levy, we email you the MPL certificate so you can lodge your planning permit for the proposed development.

-If the estimated cost of the development increases after you receive your MPL certificate, but before you apply for your planning permit (and your MPL certificate has not expired), you can apply for a revised MPL certificate and pay us the additional MPL amount.
+If the estimated cost of the development increases after you receive your MPL certificate but before you apply for your planning permit (and your MPL certificate has not expired), you can apply for a revised MPL certificate and pay any additional levy amount.

-This additional MPL amount is calculated on the increase in the estimated cost of development.
+This additional levy amount is calculated on the increase in the estimated cost of development.